Knewton/Zoidberg/EXAMPLE.md

 How many bottles did Charlie have in the beginning?

 ### Answer interpretation
-The answer is the unknown value of bottles owned by Charlie at the beginning of the problem.
+The answer is the unknown value of bottles owned by Charlie at the beginning of the problem at the end of the problem.

 ## Data extraction

 ### Sentence 1
+bottles owned by Charlie - 4
 bottles owned by Mac + 4

 ### Sentence 2
+bottles owned by Charlie = 8
 bottles owned by Charlie == 8

-## Correct response
-12 bottles

 ***